-Online safety is embedded throughout the curriculum; however, it is particularly addressed in the following subjects:
+Online safety is embedded throughout the curriculum and in class practice; however, it is particularly addressed in the following subjects:

 - PSHE & Citizenship (including RSE) - ICT

 Online safety teaching is always appropriate to pupils' ages and developmental stages.

 Pupils are taught the underpinning knowledge and behaviours that can help them to navigate the online world safely and confidently regardless of the device, platform or app they are using.
 The underpinning knowledge and behaviours pupils learn through the curriculum include the following: